 Editing your grammar might seem a bit boring, but there’s a very good reason you need to eliminate grammar mistakes from your manuscript: they mark you out as an amateur, and no agent or publisher will even read a manuscript that’s obviously amateurish.
-If you want to get published then this is something you need to sort out.
+If you want to get your book published then this is something you need to sort out.

 So, let’s fix that grammar!

 Here’s the list of problems I see a lot.

 - Excessive use of emphasis (exclamation marks, bold, italics, etc.).

 - Missing vocative commas.

 - Incorrect use of contractions.